STUDENT OPPORTUNITIES

 PATENT BAR EXAM

-Every year, a number of COL students sit for the examination for individuals seeking registration to practice before the USPTO (commonly known as the “Patent Bar Exam”).
-A variety of preparation courses and materials exist to help students prepare for this exam.
-If you have questions about Patent Bar eligibility or preparation, please contact your SIPLA representatives or one of our IP faculty advisors.
+Every year, a number of Utah Law students sit for the exam for registration to practice before the USPTO (commonly known as the patent bar exam) and prepare with a variety of courses and materials.
+If you have questions about patent bar eligibility or preparation, please contact your SIPLA representatives or one of our IP faculty advisors.

 Image Credits © :UWE Hermann - CC BY-SA 2.0